 - New to the industry

 As mentioned above, both LendingTree and Fiona are not actual lenders.
 Instead, they are marketplaces that match up lenders and borrowers that meet each other's needs.
-LendingTree works with some heavyweight investors like Avant and Best Egg, so borrowers have many opportunities to find the best loan terms for them.
-Fiona also has an excellent network of lenders including major players like Prosper, SoFi, Upstart, and Liberty Bank.
+LendingTree works with some heavyweight investors like Discover, Avant and Best Egg, so borrowers have many opportunities to find the best loan terms for them.
+Fiona also has an excellent network of lenders including major players like Marcus by Goldman Sachs, Best Egg, Prosper, SoFi and LendingClub.
 Also, its application process is slightly faster than LendingTree.

 The basic process is pretty much the same for both lending marketplaces.
 You need to fill in some standard information like how much you want to borrow, what the purpose of the loan is, your phone number, address, and email, and employment details.
 When results come back, you get to decide which offers you like and which you don't.
 Remember, there's no obligation to accept any offer that you are presented with.
 If the terms of the loan are suitable to you, then you get in touch with the lender (via the online form provided), and the specific terms and conditions are negotiated directly with the actual lender.
 Also, be sure to compare the offers you receive with others using the convenient online tools that each site provides.

 Fiona pulls ahead for its sheer speed.
 Being able to promise - and deliver on that promise - results in under a minute.
-It also has the shortest application process; it can literally be filled out in about 20 seconds.
+It also has the shortest application process; it can literally be filled out in less than 60 seconds.
 That’s fast by any account.

 Lending terms are the most important aspect of any lending establishment.
 Good terms will equate to a positive lending experience, while poor terms could lead to an even worse financial situation than the one you are currently trying to alleviate yourself from.
 Compare the terms carefully before agreeing to any personal loan.